LifeCanvas-Technologies/LCT-utils/README.md

 where:
 * *--input* is a path to a JSON file of 3D coordinates **only**
-* *--output* is the path to which the cropped JSON file should be written; if *--output* is not included, **crop-json** will instead print out the number of coordinate triples are in the input JSON file
+* *--output* is the path to which the cropped JSON file should be written; if *--output* is not included, **crop-json** will instead print out the number of coordinate triples that are in the input JSON file
 * *--crop-x* specifies the minimum and maximum values in the x-dimension that should be included in the crop